Composite Decking VS Wood Decks

 New Things Are Happening in the Composite Industry

-There are 4 types of Man Made Decking with very different expectations:
+There are 4 types of Composite Decking with very different expectations:

-First Generation Composites, (Read on for previous articles and updates–that is what the original article was about)
+First Generation Composites contained wood, (Read on for previous articles and updates–that is what the original article was about)

 All the big companies, Trex, Azek, Timber Tech and Fiberon, and Wolf, (I am sure I missed a few) now produce decking with a hard plastic shell bonded to the composite board.
-This makes the wear surface less prone to staining from barbecue messes, food and wine spills and does away with the tanning butter risk.
-It prevents mold growth being visible, (it may still happen–but not visibly).
+This makes the wear surface less prone to staining from barbecue messes, food, and wine spills and does away with the tanning butter risk.
+It prevents mold growth visibility.
+It may still happen–but not visibly.
 It is also producible at a price point similar to the old products.
 Some companies use Rice husk fiber to eliminate the risk of mold altogether.
-These new capped composite products are still heavy, prone to a bit of noticeable sag between joists long term, but all in all they age much more gracefully than the first generation material.
+These new capped composite products are still heavy, prone to a bit of noticeable sag between joists long term, but all in all, they age much more gracefully than the first generation material.

 Clad PVC in 2017

 Azek and Wolf are the primary manufacturers of Clad PVC Decking.
-Each are much better than the old school composite.
-No worry of mold, they are color fast, (minimal fading to be expected), they look like wood, are lighter weight and don’t tend to sag between joists long term.
+Each is much better than the old school composite.
+No worry of mold, they are colorfast, (minimal fading to be expected), they look like wood, are lighter weight and don’t tend to sag between joists long term.
 I like both.
 I like one more than the other because of their warranty…

 Rigid PVC that accepts a finish